 ENV repeated that they do not agree with the assumption that the hazard based approach is equally protective than the risk based.
 If this is the view of the Commission this would have a wide impact on other hazard-based legislation.
 It may have an impact on the ongoing fitness check for chemical legislation.
-ENV pointed out that the established ED criteria will have impact on other sectors.
+ENV pointed out argued that the established ED criteria will may have impact on other sectors.
 Substances identified as ED under REACH may need to be re-identified according to the new criteria set.
 ENV considered that it would have been much better to have REACH in the IA and at least the 6 substances identified as EDs under REACH should be included in the IAs.
 ENV pointed out that drinking water policy is based on having no risks.
-This IA should not change or reassess other policies.
-There might be a good reason why drinking water policy is established the way as it is.
-ENV disagrees that causality is absolutely lacking for hormone related diseases.
-At least a certain level of causality is established is established.
-For example, there is a well-documented case of a drug DES which caused severe disease in children of women treated with this drug.
+This IA should not change policies.
+ENV disagrees that causality is lacking for hormone related diseases.
+At least a certain level of causality is established.

 SANTE explained that the IA report (page 68) mentions in a disclaimer the limitations of the screening.
 Moreover, EFSA classifications were also considered where existent.
 SANTE clarified that no substance will be removed from the screening as the method was agreed as such in the ISG previously.
 However, in the results the substances falling under the cut-off criteria are clearly indicated.
-The disclaimer included in the IA - mentioning that the screening results cannot be seen as regulatory results and the possible inconsistency of the screening results with respect to formal regulatory decision making - will be highlighted further.
+The disclaimer included in the IA - mentioning that the screening results cannot be seen as regulatory results and the possible possible inconsistency of the screening results with respect to formal regulatory decision making - will be highlighted further.